Enzo-Demeulenaere/Enzo-Demeulenaere.github.io/aboutme.md

 subtitle: Here's all you need to know about who I am
 ---

 My name is Enzo and I'm a 24 years old guy based in France.
-I am actually looking for opportunities as a Game or XR developper so feel free to contact me if you find my portfolio interesting.
+I am currently looking for opportunities as a Game or XR developper so feel free to contact me if you find my portfolio interesting.

 # Education